 - The amount of lighting used – the brightness of the light will affect how the makeup looks.

-- The type of lighting used – a big light will create a different effect compared to a small intense spotlight, and the type of bulbs in the light affects how hard the light can be.
+- The type of lighting used – a big light will create a different effect compared to a small intense spotlight.
+Likewise, the type of bulb affects how hard the light can be.

-- The direction of lighting – think about how different a face and its contours look if a light is placed under the person’s face, behind the head, above or to the side.
+- The direction of lighting – think about how different the contours of a face look if a light is placed under the person’s face, behind the head, above or to the side.
 Different shadows, highlights and contours will be created each time.

 - The use of coloured gels on lights and filters on the camera lens.
 Some filters add warmth, some are cold, some are neutral.
-Get to know what colours soften features and skin tones, or add a cold tone.
-Also, adding a coloured gel or filter can change the colour of how the makeup looks, or even make it disappear altogether.
-So a red lipstick may be greyed out under a green light.
+Get to know what colours soften features and skin tones, or can add a cold tone.
+Adding a coloured gel or filter can also change the colour of how the makeup looks, or even make it disappear altogether.
+For example, a red lipstick may be greyed out under a green light.

-- The colour and reflective value of the costume – consider the costume material colours and what it is made of, as in how reflective it is.
+- The colour and reflective value of the costume – consider the colours and material, as in how reflective it is.
+Some material is shiny or shimmery.

 - The colour and reflective value of sets and props – for example, if someone is chopping limes on a green board, the light may bounce off this and reflect under the person’s face, giving them a slightly green hue.

 What you did in the makeup room may not be what is seen on camera, or how it is perceived on stage under the lights.
 You may need to make adjustments to account for the environment.

 Minor tweaks are part of the job.
 Camera tests and dress rehearsals are great for some tweaking time to get things looking just so.
 Sometimes, however, you don’t get the luxury of tests.

 How Colour Theory is Used for Makeup